This page contains affiliate links. Please read our disclosure for more info.

 - Tiny sewing kit – Like the ones that hotels provide.

-- Moleskine notebook – I tried going digital but I still mostly prefer making travel notes on paper.
+- Moleskine pocket notebook – I tried going digital but I still mostly prefer making travel notes on paper.

 - Zip-lock bags – These always come in useful for storing food or wet clothes.
 I take a few small and medium bags.